Can I import a manuscript I wrote elsewhere?

 Start writing from scratch | A new manuscript you want to create directly in Creator Studio |

-Importing a Word document
+Importing a Word or PDF document

-How do I import a Word document?
+How do I import a Word or PDF document?

-To import your Word manuscript:
+To import your manuscript:

 - Go to your Writing Dashboard.